Ilemni/OriMod/README.md

 If you enjoy this mod, we strongly urge you purchase Ori and the Blind Forest, as well as Ori and the Will of the Wisps when it releases.

 # Changelog
+## v2.3.0.2
+### Changes
+- Burrowable tiles is now based on Pickaxe power.
+    - The config defaults to 0, which makes most tiles burrowable.
+    - Read bullet point 4 in [this wiki page](https://terraria.gamepedia.com/Pickaxe_power#Mechanics) for more information.
+    - Due to this change, loading the mod will take longer.
+- Tweaked Burrow movement.
+    - Smaller gaps should no longer cause Burrow to get stuck.
+- Add config option to hold down for x frames to stomp.
+- Rename config option "BlindForestMovement" to "AbilityCooldowns" for better clarity.
+### Bug Fixes
+- *Actually* fixed water walking.
+- Fix Dash refreshing when it shouldn't be.
+- Fix uncharging Wall Charge Jump not properly resetting the charge.
 ## v2.3.0.1
 ### Bug Fixes
 - Fix first transformation lasting forever